How to Buy

-With over 20-year experience of strain gauges and load cells manufacturing, BCM SENSOR also provides the strain gauges bonding service for our precision strain gauges.
+With over 20-year manufacturing experience of strain gauges and load cells, BCM SENSOR also provides strain gauge bonding service with precision strain gauges.

-By this service, BCM SENSOR has been supporting our customers all over the world to produce their OEM sensors, and there has been a lot of customized sensors produced in this way with BCM SENSOR precision strain gauges through the high-standard bonding process.
+By this service, BCM has been supporting our customers all over the world to produce their OEM sensors.
+A lot of customized sensors have been produced in this way thanks to the bonding service provided by BCM SENSOR through the high-standard bonding process.

-Please contact us if you have your designed sensor-body to be gauged at BCM SENSOR with our strain gauges.
+Please contact us for details if you have your own designed sensor-body to be gauged with BCM strain gauges.

 BCM SENSOR has an extensive experience in sensor die bonding.
 We provide the sensor die bonding service with our sensor dies to help our customers optimize the production procedure.

 Contact us if you want BCM SENSOR to bond our sensor dies onto your sensor headers.